 Hosted by a Break The Silence Volunteer, this evening group is designed for Clients of all abilities.
 The RIOT group is all about having fun, getting some fresh air, meeting new people, developing relationships, increasing confidence, self-esteem and enjoying a healthy activity at your own pace.

-Funding from Peoples Health Trust enabled us to offer a weekly therapeutic music group for 24 months.
+Funding from Peoples Health Trust with money raised by Health Engage through The Health Lottery enabled us to offer a weekly therapeutic music group for 24 months.
 Survivors can learn and practice the harpsicle, interact with others, learn to develop healthy relationships, increase their social interaction and reduce feelings of loneliness and isolation, build their confidence and increase self-esteem.
 The harpsicle promotes physical and emotional healing properties with harp therapy participants in other studies reporting increased relaxation, improvement in sleep, decreased pain and anxiety, stabilisation of vital signs, and improvement in mood.

 In the last year, male referrals have increased by almost 50%.
 We are therefore delighted to offer our first mens’ group which will be hosted by a male Counsellor.
 This group is funded by the Bank of Scotland Foundation.